sscdelft/sscdelft.github.io/README.md

 Activities
 ----------

-Activities are exactly the same as news items, except for the category, which should be `activities`.
+Activities are exactly the same as news items, except they are located in `activities/_posts/`.
 An example:

     ---
     layout: post
-    category: activities
     title: example activity
     ---